julelang/manual/src/packages/std/json.md

 json::Decode(json, &u)!
 println(u)
 ```
-In the example above, an instance of the `User` structure from previous example is decoded to variable `u` from the JSON representation.
+In the example above, an instance of the `User` structure from the previous example is decoded to the variable `u` from the JSON representation.

 ### Dynamic JSON Types